2022 Northeast Grand Prix: Background

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2022 IMSA SportsCar Championship (IMSA SCC) in August 2021.
+It was the seventh year the event was held as part of the WeatherTech SportsCar Championship.
+The 2022 Northeast Grand Prix was the ninth of twelve scheduled sports car races of 2022 by IMSA, and it was the sixth of eight rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the seven-turn 1.530 mi Lime Rock Park in Lakeville, Connecticut on July 16, 2022.

 The event marked 50 years since the first IMSA-sanctioned event held at the circuit, which took place as part of the 1972 IMSA GT Championship.
 As a result, 1972 overall winner Bob Bailey served as the grand marshal for the 2022 edition of the event.
 As in previous years, it would be the first of two GT-only rounds of the IMSA SportsCar Championship, in which only the GTD Pro and GTD classes competed.
 In June, Connecticut-based auto parts retailer FCP Euro was announced as the race's title sponsor.
 FCP Euro also fielded an entry in the Michelin Pilot Challenge event that weekend, which served as the sole IMSA-sanctioned support race.
 The race, officially labeled the Lime Rock Park 120, was won by the #71 Rebel Rock Racing entry of Frank DePew and Robin Liddell.

 On July 6, 2022, IMSA released the latest technical bulletin outlining Balance of Performance for the event.
 The lone change was a two liter fuel capacity increase for the Lexus RC F GT3.

 The #23 Heart of Racing Team entry entered the event as defending GTD-class winners, while the GTD Pro class would compete at Lime Rock for the first time in class history.

+Before the race, Matt Campbell and Mathieu Jaminet led the GTD Pro Drivers' Championship with 2056 points, 138 ahead of Antonio García and Jordan Taylor in second.
+In GTD, Stevan McAleer led the Drivers' Championship with 1765 points, 5 points ahead of Ryan Hardwick and Jan Heylen in second followed by Bill Auberlen and Robby Foley in third with 1721 points.
+Porsche and BMW were leading their respective Manufactures' Championships while Pfaff Motorsports and Gilbert Korthoff Motorsports each led their own Teams' Championships.